flowchain/devify-server/templates/201-web-of-things-dashboard/README.md

 ```
 azure site create --git
 ```
-Input your site information at the prompt model.
+Input your site information at the prompt mode.
 This is an example:

 ```
 $ azure site create --git